notificationapi-com/docs/docs/features/mergetags.md

 {% endfor %}
 ```

-[More complex examples](https://liquidjs.com/tags/for.html) with else, break and continue.
+Here are [more complex examples](https://liquidjs.com/tags/for.html) with else, break and continue.

+## Complete Documentation

+We have built our templating engine based on Shopify's [Liquid templating engine](https://shopify.github.io/liquid/), so you can use the same syntax and features.